-Another article, linked below, addresses some common Traps for the Unwary which businesses and business lawyers should carefully consider in preparing business contracts.
+Another article addresses some common Traps for the Unwary which businesses and business lawyers should carefully consider in preparing business contracts.

 A contract is a two-way street.
 A mere promise by one person made unilaterally to another will not (with some exceptions) be enforced.
 Mutual assent means the parties must have come to a “meeting of the minds.”
 One party must have made an offer, and the other must have accepted the offer.
 The offer must be clear and the acceptance must indicate that the second party understood the offer.
 There can be no material vagueness.
 Terms must be specific and understandable.
 Sometimes a party can make an offer and, rather than accepting the offer, the second party suggests different terms.
 In this case, there is no acceptance; instead, the second party has made a counteroffer that terminates the original offer, and must be accepted or rejected by the first party.
 In some cases, a conditional acceptance is satisfactory, and in other cases it is not.

 Although all business contracts should be written, the writing need not be formal.
 Email exchanges might be enough.
 Or an exchange of letters, or even terms written on a cocktail napkin, as long as all contract elements are present.
 But, confusion can arise without a formally written contract; it may not be clear to a third party (e.g., judge, jury, arbitrator) that an offer and acceptance were present.
 Or, one party might think they have come to an agreement, but the other party believes they did not.
 Trouble can follow.

 A properly written business contract can set to rest confusion about whether an offer was made and accepted.
 It will incorporate language that not only clearly specifies the terms on which the parties agree, but that also expresses that the contract is the final and entire agreement on the matter, superseding all prior and contemporaneous discussions.